01-edu/public/subjects/corewar/README.md

 - The first 4 bytes `00 ea 83 f3` are the program signature (also called the magic), this is a 32 bits integer, represented as four 8 bits slices.
 - Then the next 128 bits are for the name of the program, the first five `61 6d 65 62 61` are the actual name, the others are zeros because we don't actually need it.
 - Then we have 4 bytes `00 00 00 17` (so 23) which will be a 32 bits integer with the size in bytes of the program to be executed in the arena of the VM (so only the size of the instructions, without the name, description, signature and so on).
-- Then we have the description which works exactly the same as the name but it will adds four bytes padding at the end of it.
+- Then we have the description which works exactly the same as the name but it will add four bytes padding at the end of it.

-The actual instructions starts from there:
+The actual instructions start from there:

 - The instruction `sti` is made by those bytes: `0b 68 01 00 0f 00 01`.
 - `0b` is the opcode, `68` is the pcode, `01` is the first parameter, `00 0f` is the second parameter and `00 01` is the third parameter.